fbpx

 Watch the video below to learn the Project Controls Plan components, so next time you are assigned to develop a Project Controls Plan for your project, you know the structure of your plan and what to cover.

-If you don’t know what a Project Controls Plan is, please check another video, entitled “What kind of a plan is a Project Controls Plan.”
+If you don’t know what a Project Controls Plan is, please check another video, entitled “What kind of a plan is a Project Controls Plan.

-Download the free audio mp3 podcast of this episode on iTunes.
+Download the free audio mp3 podcast of this episode

 Want more training?
 Subscribe to Project Control Academy to receive complimentary training videos and resources delivered to your mailbox.